akhasoft/Yakhont/README.md

 //  implementation    'com.github.akhasoft:yakhont-full:0.9.19'
 }
 ```
-    And if you're about to customize Yakhont using build-in [Dagger2](http://google.github.io/dagger/), the following lines are required:
+   And if you're about to customize Yakhont using build-in [Dagger 2](http://google.github.io/dagger/), the following lines are required:

 ```groovy
 dependencies {